Many believe Christian Pulisic is going to be the first American football player to develop into a megastar both on and off the pitch.

 What are Pulisic’s Strengths?

 He’s like a throwback to the wingers of the 1990s.
-By nature he’s aggressive whenever he picks up the ball.
-He’s always looking to isolate the opposition and beat a man – his 3.78 dribbles per 90 minutes is testament to that.
+By nature, he’s aggressive whenever he picks up the ball.
+He’s always looking to isolate the opposition and beat a man – his 3.78 dribbles per 90 minutes is a testament to that.

 He’s explosively quick and can beat players both by going inside or out.
 Pulisic is hard to stop and even harder to catch when he has space to run into.